kbase/narrative/README.md

 ### Manual Testing

-* It can be useful to immediately see your changes in the narrative.
+- It can be useful to immediately see your changes in the narrative.
 For javascript changes, you will just have to reload the page.
 You can print messages to the console with `console.log`

-* For python changes, it will require shutting down the notebook, running `scripts/install_narrative.sh -u` and then starting the notebook server up again with kbase-narrative.
+- For python changes, it will require shutting down the notebook, running `scripts/install_narrative.sh -u` and then starting the notebook server up again with `kbase-narrative`.
 You can print messages to the terminal using

 ```
 log = logging.getLogger("tornado.application")